hml-yt/clockross/task.md

 The clock hands shouldn't be shown on the screen, but only sent as base64 encoded images to the API.
 It will render a gray background and white hour and minute hands, send them to a Stable Diffusion API in a separate thread to generate a background image.
 The hands should be wide at the base and narrow at the tip.
+If there's no background image yet, show the clockhands on the screen.

 # Stable Diffusion API
 The Stable Diffusion API is at http://orinputer.local:7860/sdapi/v1/txt2img.